nikhil1raghav/blog/content/wikipages/dbms.md

 * No representation in ER diagram as it is an instance or data
 * In relational model represented either using a row in table

-Relationship Type: a set of simmilar type of relationship
+Relationship Type: a set of similar type of relationship

 * In ER diagram represented using diamond
 * In relational model either by a seperate table or by seperate column \(foreign key\)